Page Reviewed / Updated - Apr. 2018

 Despite there being hundreds of different Medicaid programs, most programs have similar processes for DME acquisition.
 These processes largely depend on the location in which the individual resides and intends to use the item.
 The process and rules are different for those living at home vs. in a nursing home.
 It is worth noting that the definition of “at home” is more broadly interpreted by some states than others.
 At home can include living in a family member’s home, in independent living or in some cases even in assisted living communities.

 When an individual resides in a Medicaid approved nursing home, the process of acquiring durable medical equipment is largely invisible to the care recipient.
 The acquisition and approval process occurs behind the scenes and the individual is provided with the durable medical equipment item for which they have been approved.

-Medicaid can be provided outside of nursing homes, when this occurs it is referred to as Home and Community Based Service or Waivers.
+Medicaid can be provided outside of nursing homes, when this occurs it is referred to as Home and Community Based Services or Waivers.
 Individuals participating in a Medicaid Waiver program typically have a higher degree of personal involvement in the acquisition of DME than Medicaid Nursing Home residents.

 Individuals must obtain a medical justification letter for the durable medical equipment item from their doctor or therapist.
 They select a Medicaid-approved, DME supplier and provide them with the medical justification letter.
 The supplier completes a Prior Approval (PA) application and sends it to the state Medicaid office for approval.
 The Medicaid office approves or denies the purchase and notifies both the individual and the supplier of their decision.
 If approved, the item is delivered by the supplier with the bill sent directly to Medicaid.
 If denied, the individual should receive the reason why and notification of the process to appeal the decision.

 As one might assume, this process can be rather lengthy.
 For less expensive items, some seniors choose to purchase the item out-of-pocket rather than waiting months to gain approval.
 Buying durable medical equipment online is usually the least expensive route.